Cluster Balancing

 In Redpanda, every partition replica is assigned to a CPU core on a broker.
 While Redpanda’s default partition balancing monitors cluster-level events, such as the addition of new brokers or broker failure to balance partition assignments, it does not account for the distribution of partitions within an individual broker.

-Starting in v24.2, topic-aware intra-broker partition balancing allows for dynamically reassigning partitions within a broker.
+Topic-aware intra-broker partition balancing allows for dynamically reassigning partitions within a broker.
 Redpanda prioritizes an even distribution of a topic’s partition replicas across all cores in a broker.
 If a broker’s core count changes, when the broker starts back up, Redpanda can check partition assignments across the broker’s cores and reassign partitions, so that a balanced assignment is maintained across all cores.
 Redpanda can also check partition assignments when partitions are added to or removed from a broker, and rebalance the remaining partitions between cores.

 Configure the following properties to trigger intra-broker partition balancing: